HarmanpreetKaur21/Wine-Quality-Prediction/README.md

 ## Usage

-Follow these instructions to use the spam filter:
+Follow these instructions to use the wine quality prediction model:

 1. Open the project in VS Code

 2. Run the main application:
     ```sh
-    streamlit run pp.py
+    streamlit run app.py
     ```